jackiejackss/jackiejackss/README.md

 ## Hi there 👋

+- 🌱 I’m currently learning HTML, CSS and more as part of the Full-Stack Engineer career course on Codecademy.
+- 🔭 I’m currently working on trying to practice, practice, practice building practice websites as I go through my course.

 <!--
 **jackiejackss/jackiejackss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.